Autoencoding a Single Bit

 Encoding Without the Price

 One of the key take-home messages is that, because our variational family is imperfect, we will always pay a price when encoding into \(z\).
-Failure to match the true posterior leads to a poorer variational lower bound, which usually means a poorer maximum likelihood on the training set, which usually means a poorer maximum likelihood on the test set, which implies a poorer generative model.2
+Failure to match the true posterior leads to a poorer variational lower bound, which usually means a poorer maximum likelihood on the training set, which usually means a poorer maximum likelihood on the test set, which implies a poorer generative model.This chain of reasoning may seem gratuitously long, but it is important to keep this in mind since we may not always wish to aggressively fit the training set.
+In situations where we risk overfitting, we may choose to deliberately weaken the proposal distribution as a form of posterior regularization.

 Much of VAE research has thus beeen dedicated to improving the variational lower bound by expanding the variational family beyond the set of Gaussians.
 It turns out that one very simple way of doing so is by simply using a Deep Latent Gaussian Model (DLGM) and using structured inference.
 In other words, we shall use the following generative model,